Overview

 Meetings of the Amtrak Board of Directors are not subject to the Government in the Sunshine Act.

-If Amtrak was subject to this Act every meeting of its board of directors would be open to public observation, each meeting would have been announced in advance with a published agenda, and the minutes and records of the meetings would have been made available to the public.
+If Amtrak were subject to this Act, every Board meeting would be open to public observation, announced in advance with a published agenda, and accompanied by publicly available minutes and records.

 The long answer